Using the BOSH Resurrector

 For more information, see vSphere High Availability in the BOSH documentation.

-Follow the steps below to enable vSphere High Availability:
+To enable vSphere High Availability:

 Launch the vSphere Management Console.